tacobayle/python/aviVs/README.md

 ### Avi version

 ```
-Avi 18.2.9
+Avi 21.1.4
 ```

 ### Avi Environment

-- LSC Cloud
-- VMware Cloud (Vsphere 6.7.0.42000) without NSX
+- vCenter Cloud

 ## Input/Parameters:

-1. Make sure you have a json file with the Avi credentials like the following:
+- Make sure you have a json file with the Avi credentials like the following:

 ```
 avi@ansible:~/python/aviVs$ more creds.json